 The gene expression of the two genes more differentially expressed at baseline between responders and non-responders was validated using Taqman QRTPCR assays.
 The correlation between both platform was highly significant (r=0.86 P=2.42e-10 and r=0.90 P=2-11e-11 for PIK3CD and CX3CL1, respectively).

-Supplementary Figure 4.
-Association of the three fibroblast subsets with anti-TNF response.
+Supplementary Figure 3.
+Association of the three fibroblast subsets at baseline with anti-TNF response.